-The likelihood that individuals and family will survive an emergency depends on how well prepared they are in advance.
-Individuals and families must have the tools and plans in place to make it on their own, at least for a period of time, no matter where they are when the disaster strikes.
-Below are some ideas that can help them prepare for the unexpected.
+Preparation will increase survivability.
+Individuals and families should have the equipment and plans in place to make it on their own.
+Everyone should be prepared no matter where they are when a disaster strikes.
+Below are some ideas that can help prepare for the unexpected.